lenameow/MyMiniWarehouse/index.md

 Having stored too much food at home and forget how long the food could last?
 Unable to find the seasonings right when you need them?
-Finds it too much trouble to keep a record of your supplies?
-MyMiniWarehouse can help.
+Finds it troublesome to keep a record of your supplies?

-MyMiniWarehouse is an easy-to-use inventory management app that helps you manage food and other supplies at home.
-You may simply scan the barcode or record the item by its name.
+MyMiniWarehouse, an easy-to-use inventory management app, can help you manage food or other supplies.

-If you input more information like where the item is stored, you may search by its position later.

-If you record the item's best before date, you may set an alert that reminds you the item is near its expiry.
+Simply input basic information like name, quantity, category, and where your stuff are stored.
+When you are in need of them, search by name, category or position.
+For items with best before dates, you may set up reminders, and the app will let you know when they are near expiry.
+Exporting to Excel spreadsheet is supported.

 <br>
 <br>